KarstenWendtTUD/sal-metaclustering/README.md

 * result evaluation and visualization.

-The pipeline used here for supervised-ML procedures (classification and regression) is structured as follows:

-* Data import
-* Feature Selection / Filtering / Transformation & Scaling
-* Model Construction and Optimization (Training)
-* Evaluation & Visualization

 The pipeline used here for Unsupervised ML methods (clustering) is structured as follows:

 * Data import